SamuelSwartzberg/flashcardifying_text_temp/inf.md

 vt/vc is short for virtual terminal/console.
 proper terminal emulators don't run within a GUI, but take over the whole screen (are the shell themselves, don't run within a shell)
 /dev/tty<n> files are provided by the kernel.
-/dev/tty0 represents the current controlling tty.
+/dev/tty0 represents the current controlling tty (virtual terminal).
 When in a GUI, /dev/tty0 may be the terminal emulator the window server is running in.
 On linux, pressing ctrl + alt + f<number> switches to tty<number>
 Linux typically starts with 6 virtual consoles, and then one additional one (tty7) to run the window manager in.
 A terminal window is one level of emulation deeper than a terminal emulator, since it lives in a GUI which in linux at least itself lives within a terminal emulator.

+/dev/tty represents the current terminal, regardless of what kind of terminal it is

 In the past, many hardware/physical terminals might have been connected to one computer.
 In the past, the system console would have been its own hardware/physical terminal connected directly to the computer.
 Today, the system console is merely the device file /dev/console.
+In most modern systems /dev/console is merely a symlink to /dev/tty

 ##### signals